-The Transportation Security Administration employs thousands of individuals known as TSA screeners.
-TSA screeners are charged with the task of maintaining safety and security at airports across the United States.
-Note in addition to TSA screeners, there are many opportunities within the Transportation Security Administration including security officers, inspectors, directors, air marshals and managers.
+The Transportation Security Administration (TSA) employs thousands of individuals known as TSA screeners who maintain security at airports across the United States.
+The TSA also hires security officers, inspectors, directors, air marshals, and managers.

-TSA Screeners are responsible for providing safety for persons traveling through the United States.
-They screen airline passengers, railways, subways and other means of transportation to help prevent attacks on passengers, transportation employees and the surrounding areas.
-They use a variety of techniques and equipment to screen individuals who are traveling including x-ray machines, standing and hand held metal detectors, physical searches of persons and luggage, use of canines and other security devices such as cameras and surveillance equipment.
-TSA agents search for weapons, drugs and other contraband that make travel unsafe.
+TSA Screeners provide security for persons traveling through the United States.
+They screen passengers at airports, railways, subways, and other means of transportation to help prevent attacks.
+Screeners use a variety of techniques and equipment, including x-ray machines, standing and handheld metal detectors, physical searches of persons and luggage, and canines and other security devices, such as cameras and surveillance equipment.
+TSA agents search for weapons, drugs, and other contraband that make travel unsafe.

-TSA agents are federal government employees working for the Department of Homeland Security.
+TSA screeners are federal government employees with the Department of Homeland Security.
 Their primary duties include:

-- Discover and stop emerging transportation security threats, utilizing state of the art technology
+- Discover and stop emerging transportation security threats by using state of the art technology

 - Educate and provide friendly customer service to travelers